mflx/academic-kickstart/content/talk/202010_EnterTheSystem.md

 ---
-title: Enter the system: Getting started in a new company or client
+title: Enter the system - Getting started in a new company or client
 event: Agile Camp Berlin 2020
 event_url: https://2020.agile-camp-berlin.com/proposedsessions/enter-the-system-getting-started-in-a-new-company-or-client/
 location: virtual